QED-92/cyber-security/modules/sqlmap/sqlmap.md

 ### IP Address Concealing

-A proxy server can be used to conceal ones IP address.
+A proxy server can be used to conceal one's IP address.

 A proxy server can be passed to the **--proxy** flag, or a list of proxy servers can be passed to the **--proxy-file** flag.